Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Ethan.md

 ### 2025-06-2 Testing
 Tested the game in class and now next steps are animating the process, adding images of candy, and adding special candies.

+### 2025-06-3 displaying Candies
+edited the candy class's display method to instead display the candy crush pngs